jgaurilo/SmokeScreen/README.md

 * The custom script in Sonarr/Radarr will move the file to the $localmedia folder and scan the media in to Plex
 * update.cloud will then upload it to cloud storage

 If you are NOT using Sonarr or Radarr, set the configuration values for them to 0.
-Manually add Movies and TV series to `$localmedia/$media_shows` for TV and `$localmedia/$media_movie` for Radarr.
-Be sure that media placed here manually follows Plex's media naming conventions.
+Manually add Movies and TV series to `$localmedia/$media_shows` for TV and `$localmedia/$media_movie` for movies.
+Be sure that media manually placed here follows Plex's media naming expectations.

 # Initial scan and cache build
 Once all the software is configured correctly, run `scan.media 1` to force a complete scan of all media and build the cache for Sonarr and Radarr if it's enabled.
 Be prepared to wait, as this will take a while.
 It might be a good idea to run the scan in a screen so that if your connection is interrupted the scan won't stop: `screen /bin/bash ~/bin/scan.media 1`.